Talking About the Past Tenses in English Grammar

 2. They had already left when I arrived.

-5. He had completed the project before the deadline.
+5. He had completed the project early.

 7. They had gone to the store when I called.